pytorch/pytorch/docs/source/quantization.rst

    batch size.
 Applying dynamic quantization to a whole model can be done with a single call to torch.quantization.quantize\\_dynamic().
    See the `<https://pytorch.org/tutorials/#Quantization_Experimental>` **NOTE NEEDS REVISION**
-2. Post Training Quantization: This is the most commonly used form of quantization where the weights are quantized ahead of time and the scale factor and bias for the activation tensors is pre-computed based on observing the behavior of the model during a calibration
+2. Post Training Static Quantization: This is the most commonly used form of quantization where the weights are quantized ahead of time and the scale factor and bias for the activation tensors is pre-computed based on observing the behavior of the model during a calibration